Kid A: Lyrics

 Yorke's lyrics on Kid A are less personal than on earlier albums, and instead incorporate abstract and surreal themes.
 He cut up phrases and assembled them at random, combining cliches and banal observations; for example, "Morning Bell" features repeated contrasting lines such as "Where'd you park the car?" and "Cut the kids in half".
-Yorke denied that he was "trying to get anything across" with the lyrics, and described them as "like shattered bits of mirror ... like pieces of something broken".
+Yorke described the lyrics as "like shattered bits of mirror ... like pieces of something broken", and said he was not trying to communicate anything specific.

 Yorke cited David Byrne's approach to lyrics on Remain in Light as an influence: "When they made that record, they had no real songs, just wrote it all as they went along.
 Byrne turned up with pages and pages, and just picked stuff up and threw bits in all the time.
 And that's exactly how I approached Kid A." Radiohead used Yorke's lyrics "like pieces in a collage ... [creating] an artwork out of a lot of different little things".
 The lyrics are not included in the liner notes, as Radiohead felt they could not be considered independently of the music, and Yorke did not want listeners to focus on them.

 Yorke wrote "Everything in Its Right Place" about the depression he experienced on the OK Computer tour, feeling he could not speak.
 The refrain of "How to Disappear Completely" was inspired by R.E.M. singer Michael Stipe, who advised Yorke to relieve tour stress by repeating to himself: "I'm not here, this isn't happening".
 The refrain of "Optimistic" ("try the best you can / the best you can is good enough") was an assurance by Yorke's partner, Rachel Owen, when Yorke was frustrated with the band's progress.
 The title Kid A came from a filename on one of Yorke's sequencers.
 Yorke said he liked its "non-meaning", saying: "If you call [an album] something specific, it drives the record in a certain way."